JamesNZL/algovision/docs/Components.md

 	- I can simply write the next bit into the shift register once I am ready to scan to the next row, as I only expect the shift register to contain a single `1` at any given instant
  - I also do not need a tri-state output, as the shift register output will be the only thing connected to the common anode pins (probably through a buffer transistor)

-- From the LED driver perspective—I may want to use more drivers simply such that each driver is controlling less than 32 channels, so that I can represent it using a `uin32_t` rather than needing to use a whole `uint64_t` and wasting 28 bits (for a total of 84 bits)
+- From the LED driver perspective—I may want to use more drivers simply such that each driver is controlling less than 32 channels, so that I can represent it using a `uint32_t` rather than needing to use a whole `uint64_t` and wasting 28 bits (for a total of 87 wasted bits)
 	```c
 #define DISPLAY_TOTAL_ROWS 35
 #define DISPLAY_TOTAL_COLUMNS 21